-The statistical population of this research includes the customers of Shahrvand chain stores in west of Tehran.
+The statistical population of this research includes all customers of convenience stores in Tehran province (in Iran).
+The statistical sample of the research according to Cochran's formula will be selected from among the customers of welfare chain stores in the west of Tehran province.
+Type of sampling Cluster sampling is first separated from the available customers and selected from them as a cluster from the available customers.
 The sample size formulas and procedures used for categorical data are very similar, but some variations do exist.
 Since the data are qualitatively and the number of statistical community is unlimited, so the sample size calculation formula is as follows:

-$$n = \frac{Z\alpha{f_2}^{2} p_0(1-p_0)}{\varepsilon^2}$$ (1)
+$$n = \frac{Z\alpha{/2}^2 p_0(1-p_0)}{\varepsilon^2}$$ (1)